dlove-1195/Legend-of-Zelda-2D/README.md

 * Key: Link can use it to open the door
 * Clock: freeze all moving objects in all the rooms
 * Map: Show the level map both on the game bar and inventory screen
-* Compass: Show the location of TriForce Pieces on the map only item Map is collected
+* Compass: Show the location of TriForce Pieces on the map only when item Map is collected
-* Diamond: Dead enemy will turn into a diamond for Link to collect.
+* Yellow Diamond: Dead enemy will turn into a diamond for Link to collect.
 Link can use it as money
-* Weapon: Such as Bomb, Boomerang, Bow, and Candle.
-All can be purchased in Merchandise room with corrsponding price which is the number of Diamonds
+* Weapon: Boomerang, Bow, and Candle can be purchased in Merchandise room with corrsponding price which is the number of yellow Diamonds.
+There is no need to purchase a bow, it can be picked up in any room.

 ## How to play